AIA / CEU Courses

 Course: ACOUSTICS AND NOISE MANAGEMENT – 1 HSW CREDIT

 - Description: This course is intended to educate architects, designers, and specifiers about acoustic lighting, a groundbreaking technology that decreases noise while also illuminating a space.
-Acoustic lighting decreases the sound emitted and absorbed by a luminaire in a space.
 Acoustic technology can maximize human wellness by increasing focus, which increases productivity, and provides a comfortable environment for those with sensory issues.
 In this way, acoustic lighting is one step toward creating a comfortable environment with a human-focused application.

 Course: MAKING INFORMED DESIGN CHOICES – 1 HSW CREDIT